The ultimate goal of creating a case study is to develop a feasible action that can solve the problem it raised.

 1. Analyze the Results of Your SWOT Analysis

-Using the SWOT analysis, think about how the firm can use its strengths and opportunities to address its weaknesses, mitigate threats, and eventually solve the case study’s problem.
+Using the SWOT analysis, consider how the firm can use its strengths and opportunities to address its weaknesses, mitigate threats, and eventually solve the case study’s problem.

 Suppose that the case study’s problem is declining monthly sales, and the SWOT analysis showed the following: